tjcrone/prosilica/README.md

-# Prosilica
+# Sedcam
-Prosilica camera programs.
+Software for the sedcam.